 The economic impact of Covid-19 has highlighted the importance of philanthropy in Nigeria?
 What’s your view on helping the less fortunate?

-I learnt a culture of giving from my parents.
+I learned a culture of giving from my parents.
 The truth is that Covid-19 or not, there are a lot of gaps in our society and we all need to do our best to support the less fortunate.
 I imbibed that very early in life.
 I am personally involved in several initiatives in Nigeria and Egypt to assist those that need support.

 What should be the biggest lesson for all from the Covid-19 outbreak?

 First of all, I think the world will never be the same.
 However, a big lesson is that things can be done differently.
 For example, despite the lockdown, I am still very busy, if not busier and work is going on, meetings – internal and external – are holding very actively and with good results.
-My job made me travel a lot before the lockdown but I am finding out now that I can still achieve a lot of things without travelling.
+My job made me travel a lot before the lockdown but I am finding out now that I can still achieve a lot of things without traveling.
 I think a new culture around work is being formed and it will be interesting to see how it impacts our professions going forward.
 I also do feel the need to revert to the basics, re-prioritizing with focus on the little, basic things.

 On the role of business in society – what should be the focus of businesses apart from making money?

-Well at the Afreximbank, our mandate supports the development and the economic transformation of our member states.
+Well at Afreximbank, our mandate supports the development and the economic transformation of our member states.
 I think that’s what businesses should be about – have social responsibility towards sustainability However, we should never lose sight of our goal to develop Africa and alleviate its poverty.
 I think development and enterprise are not mutually exclusive goals.

 What’s your perspective on the future of Africa, especially economically?